-To determine gradual process, disease or infection, ACC considers three key elements:
+To determine gradual process, disease or infection, we consider three key elements.

-- whether the particular characteristic that has caused or contributed to the cause of the personal injury is present to any material extent in the client’s non-injury activities or environment
+- Whether the particular property or characteristic that has caused or contributed to the cause of the personal injury, is present to any material extent in the client’s non-work activities or environment

-Before ACC can make any cover decisions on these claims, we need to collect additional information from the client, their employer and their treatment provider.
-We also often refer clients to one of the three ACC Workwise Clinics in Auckland, Wellington and Christchurch.
+Before we can make any cover decisions on these claims, we need to collect additional information from the client, their employer and their treatment provider.

 When a cover decision is made, we notify the client in writing.
-Treatment providers who lodge a claim will not be advised of the outcome of the claim.
-This is because the consent that ACC obtains from the client does not extend to releasing this information.
+Treatment providers who lodge a claim will be advised of the outcome of the claim.

 If you have any general questions about these claims, contact the Provider Helpline: